jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 </div>

-<span class="css-16f3y1r e13ogyst0" data-aria-hidden="true">A closed
+<span class="css-16f3y1r e13ogyst0" data-aria-hidden="true">An outdoor
-outdoor gym in Miami earlier this month.
+gym in Miami this month.
 Florida and California now have reported more coronavirus infections than New York State, once the epicenter of the epidemic.</span><span class="css-cnj6d5 e1z0qqy90" itemprop="copyrightHolder"><span class="css-1ly73wi e1tej78p0">Credit...</span><span>Scott
 McIntyre for The New York Times</span></span>